tt-ims/FDTD_make_figani/README.md

 # FDTD_make_figani

 [SALMON](https://salmon-tddft.jp/) has a FDTD functionality to solve electromagnetic problems.
-This program makes figures and animations from the results obtained by SALMON.
+This program, `FDTD_make_figani`, is a tool to make shapes figures and animations from the results obtained by the FDTD calculation of SALMON.

 ![figure](misc/sample.gif)